affixalex/passer/README.md

 [Google Protocol Buffers](https://developers.google.com/protocol-buffers/).
 Thus, workers can be implemented using whatever language is most appropriate for a given task.
 More than one worker can exist on a given compute node.

-# NOTE: THIS IS PRE-ALPHA QUALITY! #

-This doesn't do anything yet.
-The Python gRPC implementation was beta last time I worked on this, as was version 3 of Protocol Buffers.
-This project couldn't be reasonably used in a production system until both of these projects were released, along with protobufs V3.

-Now that they have been, I'm looking at this again!

 ## Installation